-- Public Health and Environmental Justice: This initiative conducts empirical, interdisciplinary research at the intersection of environmental and public health issues.
+- Health, Environment and Law: This initiative conducts empirical, interdisciplinary research at the intersection of environmental and public health issues.

 - Education Law: This initiative conducts original legal research on the enforceability of the Right to Education Act, and the nature of regulation of schools.